kyle-tennison/notes/independent study/electromagnetism/Gyrator-Capacitor Model.md

 There is also a magnetic current in an electromagnetic field, which is an entirely different subject.

-In this model, magnetic current $i_m$ is just the time derivative of magnetic flux:
+In this model, magnetic current $i_m$ is just the time derivative of the magnetic flux:

 $$ i_m = \dot \Phi = \frac{d}{dt} \iint_s\textbf B \cdot dS$$